-273 was an RAF squadron, but included many nationalities – as well as British pilots, there were also those from Canada, Australia, New Zealand, Belgium, and also (right at the end of the war) Burma.
+273 was an RAF squadron, but included many nationalities – as well as British pilots, there were also those from Canada, Australia, New Zealand, Belgium, and Burma.
 The squadron operated out of a number of airstrips across British India (Chittagong, Cox’s Bazaar), and well as Burma itself (Maunghnama, Ramree Island, and then Mingaladon, just outside of Rangoon).
 The squadron’s main role was supporting elements of the British XIV Army as it battled down the coastal Arakan region.
-The title of the book is ‘Pip’s War & the Forgotten Exploits of a Burma Spitfire Squadron’.
+The title of the book is ‘Pip’s War & the Forgotten Burma Exploits of a Spitfire Squadron’.

 The squadron was disbanded in 1946, but in order to preserve its memory, a 50 year campaign commenced, waged primarily by Jane Pelling, one of the pilot’s sister, to have the squadron shield or crest officially recognised.
 Squadron members had submitted their own design to the Air Ministry at the end of the 1944, this being based around a black widow spider, superimposed on a Burmese fylfot.
-The latter looks remarkably like a swastika, and the suggested design, perhaps understandably, was rejected by the powers to be.
+The latter bears a strong resemblance to a swastika, and the suggested design, perhaps understandably, was rejected by the powers to be.
 In 1996, this decision was eventually reversed after it had been debated in the House of Lords.
 The shield now proudly is embedded next to No. 1 squadron’s crest in the floor at St Clement Danes Church in the Strand.
-The black widow remains, but the fylfot was removed….
+The black widow spider remains, but the fylfot is missing….

 Enclosed below are the links to a number of key documents: